Add to your Claude Code skills

 No comments yet.
 Be the first to share your thoughts!

-A multi-agent AI knowledge base run by a five-role "newsroom" — open-source, local-first, no API keys, no vendor lock-in.
+A multi-agent AI knowledge base run by a five-role "newsroom" — open-source, local-first, no vendor lock-in.
 Drop articles, documents, and PDFs into the raw/ folder, type a single command, and the newsroom — powered by an agent like Claude Code — reads them, extracts entities, concepts, and relationships, and organizes everything into a fully cross-referenced wiki, a structured and persistent alternative to RAG.
 Unlike most takes on the idea, the agent that writes a page is never the one that reviews it, and the authoring guidelines evolve themselves over time.
 Every new document you add also enriches the existing pages.
 This repo ships with a small example corpus — the debate over what "open source" means for AI — under wiki/, but the framework is domain-agnostic.

 Most knowledge tools leave the finding to you.
 This project makes the AI read and understand your collected documents first, then organizes them into a wiki — with cross-references between pages, automatic flagging of conflicting claims, and per-topic synthesis built in from the start, so later retrieval is fast.